Project Management Professional (PMP)

-Cracking the PMP exam requires a great deal of commitment, and thorough preparation.
+Cracking the PMP exam requires a great deal of commitment and thorough preparation.
 Serious and good exam preparation is inevitable, regardless of your experience and education.
-In the past people with more than a decade of project management experience have failed just because they undermined the difference between being a successful project manager and being successful in clearing the PMP exam.
+In the past, people with more than a decade of project management experience have failed just because they undermined the difference between being a successful project manager and being successful in clearing the PMP exam.
 Most of the successful PMP candidates spend 35 hours or more to prepare, so make sure to leave plenty of time for preparation before you take the exam.
-The images below shows some of the best practices adopted by successful PMPs.
+The images below show some of the best practices adopted by successful PMPs.

-1. Review the PMP Examination Content Outline.\
+1. Review the PMP Examination Content Outline.

 Going through the PMP Examination content outline document is a very important step towards doing well in the PMP exam.
 Published by PMI, this is the most credible document you can go to for the following: